-By performing a background check, you can save yourself a lot of heartache from scammers.
+By performing a background check, you can protect yourself from scam.
 Malaysian governments require licenses or proper registration for most types of investment schemes.
 The SC offers a list of unlicensed investment advisors so you can verify who is properly vetted and who isn’t.

 Investments should be made with the following considerations in mind:

 - Make sure your investment advisors or companies are licensed or registered

 - Check with SC, BNM, MDC, CyberSecurity Malaysia and the Companies Commission of Malaysia for information and documents

 - Make sure you don’t invest too quickly

 - Social media investment opportunities should be viewed with caution

 - Be sure to keep the details of your MyKad, bank details, and home address confidential.